netpyoung/unity.webp/README.md

 # The fast track
  All you have to do to start using it in your project:

 1. [Download this .unitypackage](https://github.com/netpyoung/unity.webp/raw/master/webp-0.0.1.unitypackage), extract its content on your Unity3D Project.
-It contains the dlls that Unity3d will need to access sqlite.
+It contains the dlls that Unity3d will need to access webp.
 4. **You’re done!**